-Our ministry subscribes to the basic tenets of the Apostles Creed, and several tenets of the Dortrecht Confession of Faith as follows:
+Our ministry subscribes to the basic tenets of the Apostles Creed, The Five Points of the Reformation, The Statement of Faith by Calvary Bible Church in Lima, OH, several tenets of the Dortrecht Confession of Faith, and other aspects of reformed confessions (Westminster, LBC 1689 etc), as follows:

 born of the Virgin Mary,

 suffered under Pontius Pilate,

 was crucified, dead, and buried.
 He descended into hell.